Bronchitis During Pregnancy – Causes, Risks, and Prevention

 4. Lemon-Honey Mixture

-Take a glass of warm water and squeeze some lemon in it and add a spoon of honey.
+Take a glass of warm water, squeeze some lemon in it, and add a spoonful of honey.
 Lemon is rich in Vitamin C and flavonoids that fight infection, and honey has antiviral and antibacterial properties.

 5. Inhale Steam

-Bring a pot of water to boil and take it off the heat and inhale the steam once the water stops bubbling.
+Bring a pot of water to a boil, take it off the heat, and inhale the steam once the water stops bubbling.
 You may want to throw a towel over your head to take in all the steam, which can help clear out any congestion in your throat and nose.

 6. Irrigate Your Nasal Passage